 As music and fashion narrate the global conversation, the cultural divide between Europe and the United States has practically vanished, too, with the help of players like Paul Pogba and Neymar.
 Football culture has never been “cooler” in North America, even outside of the usual circles of dedicated supporters.
 The beautiful game has taken over.

-To that end, the Canadian Premier League will reveal its inaugural jerseys in early 2019, by providing bespoke uniforms to each of the teams – jerseys that are custom-tailored and designed specifically for the needs of athletes and the comfort of fans.
-Having partnered with European clubs like Crystal Palace, Bologna and Lazio, Macron has quickly emerged as a major player in world football.
+To that end, the Canadian Premier League will reveal its inaugural jerseys on April 4 through exclusive live events across the country, showing off custom-tailored kits designed specifically for the needs of athletes and the comfort of fans.
+Having partnered with an ever-growing number of big European clubs, Macron has quickly emerged as a major player in world football.

 “We’re thrilled to be entering into a market so receptive to football, and also because the deal with the CPL allows our team to work on a long-term basis on the development of new collections that we hope the players and fans will wear with pride,” said Macron CEO Gianluca Pavanello.